 What is Venturing?

-Crew 312 is 17 years old and draws from area schools, including Spring Hill, Dutch Fork and Irmo highs.
+Crew 312 began in 1998 and draws primarily from area schools, including Spring Hill, Dutch Fork and Irmo highs.
 We are the only active co-ed Venturing unit in the Irmo area.
 The Crew is sponsored by St. Simon and St. Jude Episcopal Church in Irmo near Cracker Barrel and the Hyatt Place, just off the I-26 interchange.

 The Crew has been awarded BSA’s National Quality Unit Award for five years and the Centennial Quality Unit Award for three years.